TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/RestrictAccessToFiles.rst

 provided above should not be accessible anymore and result in a HTTP `403` error response.

-Apache and Microsoft IIS Web Servers
+Apache and Microsoft IIS web servers
 ====================================

 To increase protection of TYPO3 instances, the core team however decided to